lorenzo-salgado/lorenzo-salgado/index.md

-## Portfolio
+## Lorenzo's Professional Portfolio
-### A WIP Portfolio documenting my curiosity across various subjects,
+### A WIP Portfolio documenting my curiosity across various subjects.
 ---
 Hola, Mundo!

+# Technical Writing
+I will have some of my writing documents here

+# 3D Printing
+Here I will have some documentation detailing my personal projects.
+Me and my ender 3 vs. the world.

+# Music, Games, Sports
+Will hope to take on projects relating to my interests in each of these.

 <!--
 ---